-smw# recipe update -i compute_cle_6.0up02_sles_12_x86-64_ari site_compute d.
-Extend the image recipe with the package collection that contains the third-party RPMs (in this example, my collection).
+d.
+Add the package collection that contains the third-party RPMs (in this example, my collection).

+'''

-smw# recipe update -c my_collection site_compute
+smw# recipe update -c my collection site compute

+'''

 e.
-Extend the image recipe with the new repository (for example, my sles12 repo).
+Add the repository that contains the third-party RPMs (for example, my sles12 repo).

 '''

-smw# recipe update -r my_sles12_repo site_compute
+smw# recipe update -r my sles12 repo site compute

 '''